Russia invasion could displace 5m Ukrainians in ‘tidal waves of suffering’

-‘Tidal waves of suffering’: Russian invasion would displace up 5 million Ukrainians, US envoy tells UN
+‘Tidal waves of suffering’: Russian invasion would displace up to 5 million Ukrainians, US envoy tells UN

-US Ambassador speaks to UN as Ukraine’s presidents makes emergency address to nation
+US Ambassador speaks to UN as Ukraine’s president makes emergency address to nation

-A Russian invasion could displace up to five million Ukrainians in “tidal waves of suffering”, a US envoy has told the UN.
+A Russian invasion could displace up to 5 million Ukrainians and unleash “tidal waves of suffering”, the US envoy has told the United Nations.

-As the leader of Ukraine Volodymyr Zelenskyy, delivered an emotional early hours to his country warning that address warning that Russia’s Vladmir Putin had ignored his call and thousands could be killed in fighting, the US’s UN Ambassador said five million Ukrainians could be displaced if an invasion proceeded.
+As the leader of Ukraine, Volodymyr Zelensky delivered an emotional early hours speech to his country warning that Russia’s Vladmir Putin had ignored his call and thousands could be killed in fighting, the the US ambassador to the UN Ambassador Linda Thomas-Greenfield said.

-Addressing the gathering of 193 UN member countries, Ambassador Linda Thomas-Greenfield said already almost three million Ukrainians — half of them older people or children — needed food, shelter and other lifesaving emergency assistance.
+Addressing the gathering of 193 UN member countries, Ambassador Thomas-Greenfield said already nearly 3 million Ukrainians — half of them older people or children — needed food, shelter and other lifesaving emergency assistance.

-:If Russia continues down this path, it could – according to our estimates – create a new refugee crisis, one of the largest facing the world today, with as many as 5 million more people displaced by Russia’s war of choice and putting pressure on Ukraine’s neighbours,” she said.
+“If Russia continues down this path, it could – according to our estimates – create a new refugee crisis, one of the largest facing the world today, with as many as 5 million more people displaced by Russia’s war of choice and putting pressure on Ukraine’s neighbours,” she said.

 She added: “The tidal waves of suffering this war will cause are unthinkable.”